Discover Jesus \ Events \The Last Supper

 The apostles all felt that something extraordinary was happening as they drank of this cup of blessing in deep reverence and perfect silence.
 The old Passover commemorated the release of their ancestors from a state of racial slavery into individual freedom; now the Master was initiating a new commemorative supper as a symbol of the new era in which the enslaved individual emerges from the bondage of ritualism and selfishness into the spiritual joy of the brotherhood and fellowship of the liberated faith sons of the living God.

 When they had finished drinking this new cup of remembrance, the Master took the bread and, after giving thanks, broke it into pieces and instructed them to pass it around, saying: "Take this bread of remembrance and eat it.
 I have told you that I am the bread of life.
 And this bread of life is the united life of the Father and the Son in one gift.
-The word of the Father, as revealed in the Son, is truly the bread of life."
+The word of the Father, as revealed in the Son, is indeed the bread of life."
 After they had partaken of the bread of remembrance, the symbol of the living word of truth incarnated in mortal flesh, they all sat down.

 They ended this celebration of the old but bloodless Passover in connection with the inauguration of the new supper of remembrance by singing, all together, the one hundred and eighteenth Psalm.